Shashank-Vishwakarma/CinemaVault-Movies-Web-App/README.md

 # CinemaVault - A Movie Streaming App like Netflix
 This is a web app for streaming movies built using MERN stack.
+This app utilizes the TMDB API for the purpose of getting movies and tv shows related details.

 ## Features
 1. Login
 2. Sign Up
 3. Logout
+4. Movies Page
+5. Movies by category
+6. TV shows Page
+7. TV shows by category
+8. Search for movie
+9. Play trailers for movies or tv shows

 ## Screenshots